 Garage organization and cleaning is an overwhelming task and most homeowners delay it for as long as possible.
 To help you out we have rounded up the top garage cleaning tips to make the task effortless and hopefully, long-lasting.

 Before you begin:

 The first step to cleaning and garage organization is to declutter the items stored in the garage.
-Take out everything that you own outside and thoroughly sort through the items.
+Take out everything from the garage and put them outside to thoroughly sort through the items.
 Make categories of each item that you find: Keep, donate, or trash.
-When all the items are separated, you will have a better idea of the space left in the garage and consider the type of storage that might work best for your garage.
+When all the items are separated, you will have a better idea of the space left in the garage and figure out the type of storage that might work best for your garage.